One significant change to coffee that has been made on a global scale is the addition of milk.

 Condensed milk

-Condensed milk in coffee is the norm in countries like Vietnam.
 Condensed milk is very sweet, and when added to an iced coffee, it results in a flavor similar to coffee ice cream.

-While this option is definitely not the healthiest, it’s a delicious and refreshing treat, ideal for hot summer days.
+It’s a delicious and refreshing treat, ideal for hot summer days.

 The kinds of milk listed above are far from your only options.
 In modern times, people use a wide range of nuts, grains, and dairy milk in coffee.